ekas13/face_classification/reports/README.md

 > Answer:

 Student 243169 was in charge of setting up logging and wandb, running a wandb sweep, developing and deploying frontend and implementing monitoring.

-Student s233576 was responsible for writing configuration files and setting up Hydra to manage hyperparameters, set up the continuous integration on the GitHub repository, including caching and testing for multiple operating systems, Python versions, and PyTorch versions, linting and pre-commit hooks, set up continuous machine learning workflows for data and model registry changes.
+Student s233576 was responsible for writing configuration files and setting up Hydra to manage hyperparameters, set up the CI on the GitHub repository, including testing, linting and pre-commit hooks, set up CML workflows for data and model registry changes.

-We all worked closely together throughout the project, meeting frequently to collaborate and address any challenges, reviewing pull requests and debating ideas.
-GitHub Copilot was used to help improving our code development process and ChatGPT to assist in debugging code provide suggestions for improvement.

 Student s232469 was in charge of setting up the linter and other good coding practices, writing the necessary docker files for train and evaluate and setting up most of the cloud services.
 Meaning she created the cloud project, then put the data on the cloud storage (bucket), enabled dvc for data versioning, setting up the artifact registry, triggers ( Wrote the coudbuild yaml files) for building and running training and evaluate (Vertex ai and Engine) and later for deploying the api, added the secrets and handled the permissions for our service accounts.

-Student s232458 was responsible for:
-- Training the model and updating the PyTorch Lightning classes and updating Weights and Biases logging to achieve a smoother integration of the two.
-This way, it was possible to track the confusion matrix and how the prediction of a few handpicked images progresses.
-- Implementation of profiling with PyTorch to analyze our code.
-- Adding the Visual Studio Code debugger.
-- Creating the initial version of the backend and its corresponding Docker container, which (at this initial state) was deployed to Google Cloud as a service via the UI.
+Student s232458 was responsible for training the model and updating the PyTorch Lightning classes and updating Weights and Biases logging to achieve a smoother integration of the two.
+He implemented profiling with PyTorch to analyse our code.
+He created the initial version of the backend and its corresponding Docker container, which (at this initial state) was deployed to Google Cloud as a service via the UI.
+He created the initial version of model inference with ONNX.
-- The initial deployment process also involved creating a test client to verify if the backend works.
-- Creating the initial version of model inference with ONNX.
-- ChatGPT was used to help with the construction of the debugging configuration and the docker file.

-Student s233025 was in charge of setting up the initial cookiecutter template and evaluation.
-Furthermore, that same student was in charge of UNIT testing, code coverage, making the FastAPI application with load data testing and integration testing, and creating a trigger to a pipeline for the Locust test in GCP.
+Student s233025 was responsible for setting up the initial cookiecutter template and evaluation.
+Furthermore, he was in charge of UNIT testing, code coverage, making the FastAPI application with load data testing and integration testing, and creating a trigger to a pipeline for the Locust test in GCP.

+GitHub Copilot was used to help improving our code development process and ChatGPT to assist in debugging code provide suggestions for improvement.